 Freedom of Information Act (FOIA)

 The Freedom of Information Act establishes a citizen's legal right to access government records and information upon request.
 Citizens may submit requests for City of Lansing public records under FOIA by making a request, in writing, with the appropriate FOIA Coordinator.
-The OCA follows certain guidelines when responding to FOIA requests.
-You may see a copy of those guidelines by clicking here:
+The Office of the City Attorney follows certain guidelines when responding to FOIA requests.

 Submitting a FOIA Request